 - Sometimes the feed will freeze and you will have to restart the UFW Viewport for it to work again.

-I'm in the process of looking for a replacement for Ubiquiti UDM.
-I will most likely replace it with a pfsense firewall, but I don't know what to do with my existing cameras as it was not a low-cost or low-effort investment.
+I have replaced the UDM with an opnSense install, but I don't know what to do with my existing cameras as it was not a low-cost or low-effort investment.

 Ubiquiti may be "okay" if you're not doing anything complicated, but at that point you might as well buy a cheaper solution that "just works" and doesn't arbitrarily have features removed or just plain not working.